tomwhartung/seeourminds.com-bootstrap/doc/my_vision.md

 - Being aware of types may cause some to build prejudices against them.
   - I think this is already going on, on a sub-conscious level
   - Greater awareness can help make any bias work for rather than against us and our ideals

+Decisions made on the basis of external qualities are bound to be erroneous at best, and at worst become self-fulfilling prophecies.

 # Harmonious Relationships